 The precompiler MODE option governs ANSI/ISO compliance.
 The availability of the SQLCOD, SQLSTA, and SQLCA variables depends on the MODE setting.
 You can declare and use the ORACA variable regardless of the MODE setting.
-For more information, see "Using the Oracle Communications Area" on page 2 - 17.
+For more information, see "Using the Oracle Communications Area".

 When MODE={ORACLE | ANSI13}, you must declare the SQLCA status variable.
 SQLCOD and SQLSTA declarations are accepted (not recommended) but are not recognized as status variables.
-For more information, see "Using the SQL Communications Area" on page 2 - 9.
+For more information, see "Using the SQL Communications Area".

 When MODE={ANSI | ANSI14}, you can use any one, two, or all three of the SQLCOD, SQLSTA, and SQLCA variables.
-To determine which variable (or variable combination) is best for your application, see "Using Status Variables when MODE={ANSI | ANSI14}" on page 2 - 3.
+To determine which variable (or variable combination) is best for your application, see "Using Status Variables when MODE={ANSI | ANSI14}".

-SQLCOD and SQLSTA With ProFORTRAN, Release 1.5, the SQLCOD status variable was introduced as the SQL89 standard ANSI/ISO error reporting mechanism.
-The SQL92 standard listed SQLCOD as a deprecated feature and defined a new status variable, SQLSTA (introduced with ProFORTRAN, Release 1.6), as the preferred ANSI/ISO error reporting mechanism.
+SQLCOD and SQLSTA

+With Pro\FORTRAN Release 1.5, the SQLCOD status variable was introduced as the SQL-89 standard.
+The SQL-92 standard listed SQLCOD as a deprecated feature and defined a new status variable, SQLSTA (introduced with Pro\FORTRAN, Release 1.6), as the preferred SQL standard error reporting mechanism.

 SQLCOD stores error codes and the "not found" condition.
-It is retained only for compatibility with SQL89 and is likely to be removed from future versions of the standard.
+It is retained only for compatibility with SQL-89 and has been removed in SQL:1999 and subsequent versions of the standard.

 Unlike SQLCOD, SQLSTA stores error and warning codes and uses a standardized coding scheme.
 After executing a SQL statement, the Oracle server returns a status code to the SQLSTA variable currently in scope.
 The status code indicates whether a SQL statement executed successfully or raised an exception (error or warning condition).
-To promote interoperability (the ability of systems to exchange information easily), SQL92 predefines all the common SQL exceptions.
+To promote interoperability (the ability of systems to exchange information easily), the SQL standard predefines all the common SQL exceptions.